ibilon/minetest-haxe-externs/README.md

 ## License

-The externs are licensed under the MIT license, see `LICENSE.md`.
+The code is licensed under the MIT license, see `LICENSE.md`.

 Minetest source code is under the LGPL 2.1 or later, see <https://github.com/minetest/minetest> for more details.